jdammers/powerocean/README.md

 [Home Assistant](https://home-assistant.io/) custom component to get access to my PowerOcean system from EcoFlow.

-This component was inspired by [tolwi/hassio-ecoflow-cloud](https://github.com/tolwi/hassio-ecoflow-cloud) and is a copy of [evercape/hass-resol-KM2](https://github.com/evercape/hass-resol-KM2).
+This component was inspired by [tolwi/hassio-ecoflow-cloud](https://github.com/tolwi/hassio-ecoflow-cloud) and is a **revised version** of the [poweocean repo from niltrip](https://github.com/niltrip/powerocean).

 Temporary quick solution to my problem.
 I hope of an integrate PowerOcean into [tolwi/hassio-ecoflow-cloud](https://github.com/tolwi/hassio-ecoflow-cloud) with an official API.